Slickplan

 What is a UX design resume?

-Most simply put, a user experience resume is a document highlighting your education, work experience and any related training or certifications related to the field of UX, created with the intent to submit it to potential employers.
+Most simply put, a user experience resume is a document highlighting your education, work experience, and any related training or certifications related to the field of UX, created with the intent to submit it to potential employers.

 Design resumes allow employers to quickly understand important information about candidates before deciding who to move forward with in a formal interview.
 Therefore, it should be informative but concise; comprehensive yet uncomplicated.
+Key skills and expertise required for UX design roles include interaction design, usability, and user research.

 Quick side note; after reading up on resumes, you may find yourself asking about UX interviews and UX design portfolios and of course, we’ve got you covered!